 The ship at last cast off, but it was already too late.
 With a violent splintering of wood, the door crashed open.
 The chair toppled to the floor.
 Jonathan saw that the latch had been broken.
 Three men were fighting their way through the doorway.

-To his surprise and horror, they were not servants at all, neither were they policemen.
+To his surprise and horror, they were not servants at all; neither were they policemen.
 They wore the black, bird-like leather masks of plague doctors.
 Like Solomon Grundy, the man he'd met on his way into the masquerade.
 Suddenly, something clicked inside his mind.
 These men were Resurrectionists.

 The first of them, masked like the others and wearing a red cloak, had set his eyes on the spots of blood on the carpet.
 The bullet hole.
 The body.